ayushs069/KickNHit/README.md

 - Add to cart functionalities checked
 - Newly added products stored in mongoDB
 - Improved layout

+### Day 5 ✅
+- Added dynamic product listing for cricket and football gear using MongoDB and Express.js.
+- Integrated user authentication using sessions and login/signup form.
+- Only logged-in users can add items to cart or checkout.

 ## 🚀 Quick Start Guide